kxgolder/Shazamboni/README_HARDWARE.md

 ### ME References

-## Video of Final System
+## Video of The Final System

-**Notes:**
+**Notes:** This section shows images and a video of the final product as we, the whole team, demonstrate it for our client.

 ## Assembly of The Final System

-**Notes:** This section includes images and videos of the final product as we, the whole team assemble it.
+**Notes:** This section includes images and videos of the final product as we, the whole team, assemble it.
 Overall, a neat and difficult project!

 ![System Design](https://user-images.githubusercontent.com/82286857/163691058-a36d7b14-951b-416c-a7b7-a9ab40527883.png)